AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Get the default coefficients for computing luma.

       .. note::
          There is no "1 size fits all" set of luma coefficients.
 (The values are typically different for each colorspace, and the application of them may be nonsensical depending on the intensity coding anyways).
-Thus, the 'right' answer is to make these functions on the :ref:`Config` class.
+Thus, the 'right' answer is to make these functions on the :ref:`ColorSpace` class.
 However, it's often useful to have a config-wide default so here it is.
 We will add the colorspace specific luma call if/when another client is interesting in using it.

    .. py:method:: Config.getDefaultSceneToDisplayViewTransform(self: PyOpenColorIO.Config) -> PyOpenColorIO.ViewTransform